 (Optional) When you install Plesk on a server with 512 MB of RAM or less, a 1 GB swap file is created to improve Plesk performance.
 If you do not want Plesk to create this file (for example, if you have an SSD drive and want to avoid the wear and tear caused by constant I/O operations), increase the amount of RAM on the server or run the following command:

-To learn more about the installation script, run:
+To learn more about the installation script, run the following command:

-When the installation process is complete, follow the few simple steps to configure Plesk for work as described here: Plesk Single Server Post-install Configuration.
+When the installation process is completed, follow the few simple steps to configure Plesk for work as described here: Plesk Single Server Post-install Configuration.